marcus-deans/Chess-Game/doc/USER_FEEDBACK.md

 > > Facilitators, after the test, should ask for general impressions of the project (especially first impressions, what worked, and what could be improved)

 After the tests, as a team, discuss the feedback users gave and how you plan to address any issues that came up that do not have an obvious solution (i.e., not bug fixes or simple changes).

+At this stage in the project the functionality didn't quite connect everywhere, so this session wasn't too relevant for us.
+That being said, we were told that the design was sleek, and largely easy to understand (even for people without chess backgrounds).
+Some claimed the different 'Load' buttons were somewhat confusing, which has been changed since this lab.